8888 Ladue Road, Suite 250, St. Louis, MO 63124

 About Community Connections

-Primary care offices are the first stop for many patients struggling with mental or behavioral health issues go to primary care offices.
-Do clinicians feel confident in treating them?
+Primary care now provides nearly half of all mental health care.
+Do clinicians feel confident in treating these patients?
 Will they be able to get the care they need after referral?

 Over 1 in 5 U.S. adults live with a mental or behavioral health condition and primary care has become the predominant place for patients to seek treatment, handling up to half of all mental health care.
 Integrated Behavioral Health (IBH) is often seen as the answer, but with staffing shortages, workflow challenges, and financial barriers, does it truly work?
 Is it worth the investment?